datalad/datalad-installer/README.rst

                                 the installation command.

 --install-dir DIR               Directory in which to unpack the ``*.deb``
-                                package instead of installing it system-wide
+                                package instead of installing it system-wide.
                                 If this contains the string ``{tmpdir}``, it will be replaced with the path to a directory in ``$TMPDIR``.
 If this contains the string